‟Ex igne vita”

 instances inherit properties from the Number prototype object and

-their [[Class]] internal property value is "Number"
+their [[Class]] internal property value is "Number".

 Number instances also have a [[PrimitiveValue]] internal property.